 EDSI would oversee the apprenticeship program and partner with a community college and you— as the employer – to effectively lead your company down a path of self-sustainability.
 Employers we’ve worked with say they appreciate apprenticeships because employees who have gone through an apprenticeship program typically stay at a company longer.
 Employers believe the time and money spent educating and training employees and forging a positive working relationship is mutually beneficial for long-term success.

 Worried about out-of-pocket costs to build and run the program?
 We have good news: there is government funding available to help offset the costs of your apprenticeship program.
-EDSI can help you by paying a portion of your expenses through government WIOA funds available through our MichiganWorks! office in Livonia.
+EDSI can help identify available government funds to offset the cost of starting up and maintaining and apprenticeship program.

 Please read our client success story below for more information.